guilherme-alves-silve/angular-study/front-end/README.md

 # Angularpic

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+Project based in the Alura [course](https://cursos.alura.com.br/course/angular-fundamentos)

 ## Development server

-Run `ng serve` for a dev server.
+Run first the server in back-end with `npm start` After in the folder front-end, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding